-The Samsung Galaxy S8 Oreo update is a major release and it could have a tremendous impact on your phone’s performance.
-While most of you are fine installing the Galaxy S8 Android 8.0 Oreo update when it arrives, others might benefit from waiting a few hours, a few days, or longer before transitioning from Nougat to Oreo.
+The Samsung Galaxy S8 Oreo update could have a tremendous impact on your phone’s performance.
+While most of you are fine installing the Android 8.0 Oreo update (or a new Oreo build) when it arrives, others might benefit from waiting a few hours, a few days, or longer before transitioning from one version of Android to the next.

 Changes on board include a new Color Lens feature, upgrades to Samsung DeX, improvements to Samsung Cloud, new emojis, and some other big changes to the stock keyboard.

 The Samsung Galaxy S8 Oreo update is sizable download due to these changes.
 The update is right around 1.5GB for most Galaxy S8, Galaxy S8+, and Galaxy S8 Active models.

 If you haven’t kept up with Android updates, you’re looking at a more substantial download and a longer installation process because you’ll likely be forced to download updates you skipped before you can download Android Oreo on your phone.

 The Samsung Galaxy S8 Android 8.0 Oreo update is a major release and an operating system change can have a profound impact on your phone’s performance.
 While some of you might see a boost, others might see performance take a hit.

 Samsung Galaxy S8 Oreo problems include severe battery drain, issues with connectivity including Bluetooth and GPS, issues with apps, lag, lock-ups, and more.

-There are plenty of reasons to install Android 8.0 Oreo when it arrives for your Galaxy S8.
+There are plenty of reasons to install the Android 8.0 Oreo update (or a new Oreo build if you’re already running Oreo) when it arrives for your Galaxy S8.
 That said, there are some reasons why you might want to take a rain check.

-This guide will take Galaxy S8 users through the best reasons to, and not to, install Android 8.0 Oreo right now.
+This guide will take Galaxy S8, Galaxy S8+, and Galaxy S8 Active users through the best reasons to, and not to, install Android 8.0 Oreo right now.

 Install Oreo If You Want to Improve Your Security